aditya70/system-design/design-questions.md

 - Design ATM machine.
 - Design High-level design for Latency Management System.
 - Design Low-level design for Library Management System.
+- Design a queue using only one stack.
+- Design commenting system which can support different type of clients let’s say Facebook zomato any type of client which can have their requirements.
+- Design subscription based sports website which can display scores, game status, history for any games hld and lld
+- Design Netflix
+- Design  a blogging website that scales from 100tps to 1000tps .